 ) mean spirit.

-was confirmed in August 2012, while the 3rd season (split in half to make a fourth season) was still airing until its last episode on February 2013.
+was confirmed in August 2012, while the 3rd season was still airing until its last episode on February 2013.
 The cast and crew did not expect the show to be cancelled, and did not write an appropriate finale episode.

 as her co-protagonist.